 M.F.A. and Certificate in Drama

-An applicant to the Playwriting department should submit an application that includes an original play, either an original full-length or two original one-acts.
+An applicant to the Playwriting program should submit an application that includes an original play, either an original full-length or two original one-acts.

-Applicants to the Playwriting department submit their writing samples through the online application:
+Applicants to the Playwriting program submit their writing samples through the online application:

 - an excerpt of 15-20 pages maximum from a complete full-length original play or one-act play or solo performance